 CME is seeking to understand the expectations of those in surrounding communities, to meet the various interests and concerns of community members.
 Through Local Voices, CME wants to better understand the communities it works with, to improve relationships and build trust, based on a mutual understanding of the impacts and benefits of the mining industry in the region.

-Community members from the South West region of Western Australia are invited and encouraged to participate.
-We are aiming to reach as many community members as possible within these areas.
+Between March and May 2019, community members from the South West region of Western Australia were invited and encouraged to participate.
+We aimed to reach as many community members as possible within these areas.
 The aim is to ensure that a diverse sample of community members participate.
-Use the social media icons at the top of the page to help spread the word!

 Local Voices ambassadors are members of the community who have agreed to support and help promote the project.
 They play an important role linking the communities and the CSIRO, encouraging their networks to participate in the Local Voices project.
 They also advise CSIRO on the value of the process for the communities.
 CSIRO provides ambassadors with materials and support to perform this role.

 An anchor survey will opened in March 2019 and closed on 31 May 2019.

 The survey aims to find out about community attitudes towards issues such as but not limited to the effectiveness of community investment programs, dust, noise, employment, skills training and development initiatives.
 The survey also focuses on the nature of the relationship between community members and the industry.

 Following a 10 minute registration, the anchor survey took approximately 20 minutes to complete.

 Yes, the survey can be completed on any device able to access the online survey platform.
 The survey is rendered according to the screen size of mobile device.
 Most modern mobile browsers will be compatible with our mobile survey, which includes: iPhones, iPads, Androids phones and tablets, Windows Phone, BlackBerry and more.